 ZF is a part of the Zydus Cadila group promoted by Ahmedabad-based Mr Pankaj Patel and his family.
-Mr. Pankaj Patel, the Chairman of CHL and Mr. Sharvil Patel, Managing Director of CHL and Chairman of Zydus Wellness Limited (ZWL; rated CARE AA+; Stable), act as Directors in ZF thereby demonstrating strong managerial linkages with the Zydus Cadila group.
+Mr. Pankaj Patel, the Chairman of CHL and Mr. Sharvil Patel, Managing Director of CHL and Chairman of Zydus Wellness Limited, act as Directors in ZF thereby demonstrating strong managerial linkages with the Zydus Cadila group.
 Further, the promoter group has significant experience of more than six decades in the pharmaceutical and healthcare industry.
 The major group companies are Zydus Healthcare Limited (ZHL), ZWL, Zydus Hospira Oncology Private Limited, Zydus Technologies Limited, etc.

 Zydus Cadila group currently manages and operates four hospitals in Gujarat including two in Ahmedabad, one in Anand and one in the Suzuki Motor Gujarat Township at Becharji Village.
+Over the period of last three years ended FY21, Zydus Cadila group has demonstrated strong financial support to ZF by infusing fund to support its operations as well to fund the on-going capex requirement.